Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 This update allows your Digital Twin to remember user-provided details (such as their name, preferences, or project details) across multiple messages within the same session.

-## part 2: restart the backend server
+## Part 2: restart the backend server

 After replacing `server.py`, restart the backend: